BBC apologizes for airing footage of LeBron James during segment on Kobe Bryant's death

-The BBC apologized Sunday for using footage of NBA star LeBron James during a segment on the death of retired Los Angeles Lakers star Kobe Bryant.
+The BBC apologized Sunday for using footage of NBA star LeBron James during a segment on the death of retired Los Angeles Lakers legend Kobe Bryant.

 Video of James surpassing Bryant on the NBA's career scoring list Saturday night appeared in the BBC's "News at Ten" program.

 "In tonight’s coverage of the death of Kobe Bryant on #BBCNewsTen we mistakenly used pictures of LeBron James in one section of the report," BBC editor Paul Royall said in a statement on Twitter on Sunday.
-"We apologise for this human error which fell below our usual standards."
+The tweet apologized "for this human error which fell below our usual standards."

 The Morning Rundown